ocaml-flambda/flambda-backend/jane/doc/capsules.md

 ## Passwords

-A value of type `'k Capsule.Password.t` represents permission to enter the capsule `'k`.
+A value of type `'k Capsule.Password.t` represents permission to make `'k` the current capsule.
 Given a password, we can request an access:

 ```ocaml